-If you or your child has asthma, these top tips will help you take control so it's only the flames you have to worry about...
+If you or your child has asthma, these top tips will help you feel more confident enjoying the 5th November celebrations...

-As well as all the sparkle and colour from fireworks and bonfires, smoke fumes and unpleasant smells that can linger long after the event is over also increase air pollution levels.
-If you or your child have asthma, all of these things can irritate airways and trigger asthma symptoms.
-It's recommended that you avoid smoky situations where possible.
-If you find the smoke is making you cough, stand well back and admire the fireworks from a distance.
+As well as all the sparkle and colour from fireworks and bonfires, smoke fumes and unpleasant smells can linger long after the event is over.
+This can increase air pollution levels.
+If you or your child have asthma, all of these things can irritate your airways and trigger asthma symptoms.

 You’re more likely to stay well with your asthma if you: